jarrettmeyer/jarrettmeyer.github.io/_posts/2016-10-20-quickly-computing-oob-error-estimates.md

 ---
 title: Quickly Computing OOB Error Estimates
 layout: post
 date: 2016-10-20
+description:
+thumbnail: /assets/images/r-logo.svg
 ---

 If you're using `caret` or `randomForest`, it can be helpful to compute the OOB error estimate.
-This value is given when you print the model output; however, as far as I can tell, the value is not available as a property. *If I'm wrong about this, please let me know.*
+This value is given when you print the model output; however, as far as I can tell, the value is not available as a property. _If I'm wrong about this, please let me know._

 ```r
 print(my_model$finalModel)